 Before Ethereum was created, the blockchain applications were designed to perform a limited set of operations.

-Then came up the Ethereum’s innovation-EVM!
+Then came up Ethereum’s innovation-EVM!

 Ethereum Virtual Machine is Turing complete software that acts as the runtime environment for smart contracts.

 It enables anyone to run the program, irrespective of the memory and time are given by a specific program language.
-So instead of building a new blockchain network for applications, ETH allows you develop thousands of different applications on one platform.
+So instead of building a new blockchain network for applications, ETH allows you to develop thousands of different applications on one platform.
 And since every Ethereum node runs on this virtual machine, applications can simply work as decentralized without having to make their own blockchain.

 Ethereum Blockchain Applications- DApps (Decentralized Applications)